 Zuma: Eleazar's wife.
 Living in Babylon.

-Along this story the retired teacher evolves and grows as a persona, and there is a moment when he learns to transgress matter, a process you see?
-He never called me dear or child.
-You are nice with your explained in detail along the almost 430 images the novel has.
-The sotry comes to a logical and unavoidable end, but I had thirst for more on this topic, so I went on in which would be volmes 2 and 3 of this trilogy, which I called because the basis of it all is the transgression our hero achieved, in spite of everything, the consequences of which appear on the Second Volume, Tricrony, a concept I devised on myself (even if some other writers may have come to it on their own, even if I am not aware of), which is basically the same person being in the same place and moment three timeswith three different ages.
+Along this story the retired teacher evolves and grows as a person, and there is a moment when he learns to transgress matter, a process explained in detail along the almost 430 pages the novel has.
+The story comes to a logical and unavoidable end, but I had thirst for more on this topic, so I went on in which would be volumes 2 and 3 of this trilogy, which I called so because the basis of it all is the transgression our hero achieved, in spite of everything, the consequences of which appear on the Second Volume, Tricrony, a concept I devised on myself (even if some other writers may have come to it on their own, even if I am not aware of), which is basically the same person being in the same place and moment three timeswith three different ages.
 That idea I saw in the film The Kid, acted by Bruce Willis, in which we can see a conversation of the hero when he is 30 with his two other selves aged 7 and 70.
 There is also that concept in a tale I read a lot of years ago: Me, Myself and I, but neither in the film or the tale there is a name for this fact, and that is my contribution: it is named in the very title of the book, once and for all.

 The third volume is not so related to the other two, even if the heroes are now suporting roles to the story, and the main ones are new and there is a new Solar System in which two planets, Irkil and Rodio, are revolving in neighbour orbits and thier inhabitants are at war, the former to eat the latter, and the latter to fight what they believe to be devils from hell.
 But gods get in between...
 I cannot tell you more so taht you enjoy the pleasure to discover.